Human population hit 7 billion people in December-2011. But the

 range between 60-65 F.

-like pineapple, have adapted to higher temperatures but appear to grow
+like pineapple and cactus, have adapted to higher temperatures but appear to grow

 slower (would it be accurate to suggest "more cautiously?").
 For